How to use Porkbun email when your DNS is hosted elsewhere

 1

 Determine if your web host allows you to make custom DNS entries, specifically MX records.
-In many cases, you can.
-A good way to determine how is to search the knowledge base of your hosting company or contact their support department to determine how to add DNS records.
+In most cases, you can.
+A good way to determine how is to search the knowledge base of your hosting company or contact their support department to ask how to add DNS records.

 2